atulpatra28/Tic-Tac-Toe/README.md

 ->Fill in the ip address of the server only.

 ->To know the ip address of the server device, open the terminal and type "ipconfig" (for windows) or "ifconfig" (for linux).
-You will find ip address in LAN WiFi (IPv4 address).
+You will find the ip address in LAN WiFi (IPv4 address).

 Can be used for reference: https://t.ly/ZRZTP